yunfenalice/todo-list-app/README.md

 ### 2.1 Add lastModifiedDate to the Database

 Add a lastModifiedDate field to the database to assist in filtering the completed tasks based on their completion date.
 Add lastModifiedDate field in Schema, which should store the timestamp of the most recent modification.

+# 3. add loader

+I add a loader component when we fetch data from backend.